vietthewildman/data-science-portfolio/README.md

-# Data Science Portfolio by Viet NPH
+# Data Science Portfolio by VietNPH
 This repository is a front-page of my data-science portfolio with an overview of the projects I've worked on.
 Each project's `README.md` will provide a full description of the project, so I'll provide a short description here for convenience.
-Some projects contain private data, so its input dataset will not be public.<br/>
+Some projects contain private data, so its input dataset will not be publicly available.<br/>
 <sub>All of these projects are in Python</sub>

 ## PREDICTION MODELS